Reading is one of many passions Victoria has. She is always one of the first people her friends ask when in need of a good book!

 — "Crescent City" by Sarah J. Maas

-My One Complaint: The Beginning Was Confusing
+Complaint: The Beginning Was Confusing

 So for the first 60 pages of this novel, I honestly wondered if it was going to be worth reading for I felt constantly confused.
-Maas has focused on building such an expansive and developed world that in the beginning she kid of just spews all the history, hierarchies, and relationship connections all at once.
+Maas has focused on building such an expansive and developed world that in the beginning she kind of just spews all the history, hierarchies, and relationship connections all at once.

 I was just getting to the point of "if this doesn't stop soon I'm putting it down" when the plot really erupted so heavily that even though those 60 pages were rough they didn't matter anymore.
 I feel this information could have been more softly integrated into the story, rather than ripping the bandage of information all at once.

-If your looking for a story that blends fantasy, adult romance, mystery, and suspense Crescent City by Sarah J. Maas is the book for you.
+If you're looking for a story that blends fantasy, adult romance, mystery, and suspense Crescent City by Sarah J. Maas is the book for you.
 This novel was masterfully written to the point that I'm sitting here debating rereading it like one might rewatch their favorite movie because I can't get enough.
 Bryce Quinlan and Hunt Athalar are unforgettable characters you will fall madly in love with.
 You will laugh at all the witty banter and cry with each of these beloved characters.

 My only advice to fellow readers is to push past the first 60 pages and you won't regret it.
-Crescent City is the first book in this series and I will be counting the hours until the second is released!
+Crescent City is the first book in this series, and I will be counting the hours until the second is released!